RockitBootcamp/Student-Resources/Computer Setup/README.md

 Visit "localhost/php" in the browser.
 See if PHP pulls up the info page.

-> Note that we do not need to add a record in our hosts file at `/etc/hosts` because Apache will already have a record there for us.
+> Note that for localhost, we do not need to add a record in our hosts file at `/etc/hosts` because Apache will already have a record there for us.

 ## Additional VirtualHosts